danja/chatterbox/notes.md

+**2020-03-25** *version chatterbox_1.0.11*

+I've got values read from pots (ADCs) being written to WebSocket, picked up by node WS client.
+Format is :

+...
+f1f:831
+f1f:773
+f2f:1810
+f2f:1725
+f1f:732
+...

+The client crashes with fast changes.

+I also had to set the resolution for change detection to be 32 (/4096) because of the massive variation just to noise (?).

+This needs work!

+I messed up a doc-global search & replace (ignore case), had to go through line-by-line to properly fix.
+Took the opportunity to do a bit of tidying up, added some more comments.

+**2020-03-24**

+Aside: thinking about handling manual control inputs, is has occurred to me that interrupts might have been appropriate, only for the obvious kind of implementation is a non-starter due to the noise the controls pick up.
+It may be that something event-driven might be a good idea for performance purposes, but right now that seems like unnecessary complexity - stick to polling.

 **2020-03-23** *version chatterbox_1.0.10*

 **Boo!** I wasted hours trying to get nginx working as a WebSocket proxy.
 The whole idea was for it to be a timesaver...
 First big problem was I'd forgotten that I had nginx running on this machine in a Docker container, so when I thought I was changing the config I wasn't, d'oh!
 But even once I'd realised, I couldn't get a config to work, so I've given up on that.

 **Hooray!** I used the demo code from [this tutorial](https://techtutorialsx.com/2018/08/14/esp32-async-http-web-server-websockets-introduction/) for a minimal WS server on the ESP32, Python client.
 Worked first time!

 **2020-03-18**